-The Office of Information and Technology (OIT) is responsible for ensuring that all contractors who are working on OIT projects have signed Non-Disclosure Agreements and met any necessary contractual requirements governing access and handling of Veteran data.
+The Office of Information and Technology (OIT) is responsible for ensuring that all contractors who are working on OIT projects have signed Non-Disclosure Agreements (NDA) and met any necessary contractual requirements governing access and handling of Veteran data.
+All individuals who access the system are required to sign the NDA.